OliverLysa/observatory-data-prep/README.md

 ## cleaned_data

-Cleaned data outputs derived from raw data files following processing in R or Python using scripts in the scripts folder.
-Cleaned data files may undergo additional processing e.g. on the fly variable calculation within the dashboard environment separately.
+Cleaned data outputs derived from raw data files following processing in R or Python.
+Cleaned data files may undergo additional processing e.g. on the fly variable calculation within the dashboard environment subsequently.

 ## scripts

 ### functions.R

-A collection of regularly used functions across all product groups
+A collection of regularly used functions across all steps

 ### electronics